The Dr. Michael R. Ferrari Award

 - Relationship with University Community – The nominee must effectively interact with faculty, staff, or students in providing services that promote growth and harmony in their respective departments, areas, etc., as well as the campus.

-Award & Selection Information
+Nomination & Selection Procedures

-Complete the fields at the bottom on this form and provide a written statement of why you are nominating this staff member.
+Complete the fields on the submission form and provide a written statement of why you are nominating this staff member.
 Obtain three (3) letters in support of the nominee.
 The letters of support must describe how long and in what capacity one has known the nominee and explain how they meet the qualifications, in accordance with the criteria.
 (Only 3 letters are required and no more than 5 will be accepted.)
 Submission of more than 3 letters does not increase a nominee’s chances of winning as all applications are reviewed equally.
 No additional accompanying or extraneous materials or documentation will be accepted.

 This most distinguished honor has been awarded continuously since 1983 and the founding of the Administrative Staff Council.
 Winners are listed below: